VarunV991/VarunV991/README.md

 I am a 4th year Computer Science undegraduate from VIT, Vellore.
 <br>
-<em>The reason behind my high curiosity in Data Science is because I am fascinated by the way data can give answers to the questions we never had when used properly.</em>
+<em>The reason behind my high curiosity in Data Science is because I am fascinated by the way data can give answers to the questions we never had.</em>
 <!-- ### Languages and Tools

 <!-- <p align="center">